ReScience/ReScience-submission/article/Larisch-2019.md

           dw/dt = deltaW :min=0.0"""
 ```

-As for the neuron model, the equations for the STDP learning are defined by strings of the differential equations.
+As for the neuron model, the equations for the STDP learning are defined by strings of differential equations.
 `ltdTerm` describes the $LTD$ term and `ltpTerm` the $LTP$ term.
-Variables of the pre- or postsynaptic neuron, defined in the neuron model, can be addressed with the prefixes `pre.` and `post.`, respectively.
+Variables of the pre- or postsynaptic neurons, defined in the neuron model, can be addressed with the prefixes `pre.` and `post.`, respectively.
 With the `if w>wMin` statement in `ltdTerm`, the weight only decreases if the weight is above the lower bound.
-In `ltpTerm` a analogous term is implemented to avoid that weights exceed the upper bound.
+In `ltpTerm`, an analogous term is implemented to avoid that weights exceed the upper bound.
-The parameters are defined in a string, analogous to the parameters of the neuron model.
 The parameter `urefsquare` is the homeostatic reference parameter $u^{2}_{ref}$.
 The learning rates $A_{LTD}$ and $A_{LTP}$ are defined by `aLTD` and `aLTP`, respectively.
 The threshold $\theta_{-}$ is defined by `thetaLTD` and $\theta_{+}$ by `thetaLTP`.